spaghettidba/WorkloadTools/README.md

 `--SourcePassword` Password

-`--TargetServerName` Name of the target SQL Server instance
+`--TargetServerName` Name of the target SQL Server instance.
+If omitted, no replay will be performed.

 `--TargetUserName` User name to connect to SQL Server with SQL authentication.
 Will use Windows authentication if empty or missing.